Looking for the best reverse osmosis System / water filter for your home?

 You can also swap the standard faucet for an air gap faucet if your plumbing needs one.

 The following are the impurities removed by the semi-permeable membrane.

 In addition to these contaminants, sediment and carbon pre-filters remove turbidity (sediment, rust, and dust), chlorine, pesticides, VOCs and various chemicals.

 Stages: These refer to the filters in the RO system, including the remineralization filter if there’s one.
 A 7-stage RO system has seven filters that water passes through.

 Storage tank: The reserve tank that stores purified water for on-demand use.

 Water output: The amount of water the RO system can produce in 24 hours.
 This ranges between 40 gallons and 100 gallons for different RO systems.
-Under normal use, most RO systems produce less water than the stated output.
+Under regular use, most RO systems provide less water than the stated output.

 Wasted water: The water that’s wasted by the RO system.
 This is the water used to flush the semi-permeable membrane.
 It goes down the drain.

 pH (acidic or alkaline): The acidity or alkalinity of purified water.
 Pure RO water tends to be slightly acidic because it is stripped of minerals.
 Look for an RO system with a remineralization stage if you want alkaline or neutral pH mineral water.